 - Three of a kind (also called rolled-up trips).
 Starting with (A-A) A and on down.

 - The big pairs AA-JJ.
 The hand is stronger when the pair is hidden, thus making the hand more deceptive to play against.
 Also, your kicker is important; a (J-J) A is stronger than a (J-J) 2.

 - The big suited connectors, such as (A♠ K♠) Q♠, (K♠ Q♠) J♠ or (J♠ T♠) Q♠.

 - The medium pairs TT-88 and medium suited connectors, such as (J♠ T♠) 9♠, (T♠ 9♠) 8♠ and (9♠ 8♠) 7♠.

 - The big suited semi-connectors, such as (A♠ Q♠) J♠, (K♠ J♠) T♠ or (A♠ K♠) T♠.

 Mike McD, in the much-quoted Rounders line, talks about having "nines or better wired, jacks or better split."
 This means having pocket nines or better for your two down cards, and pairs of jacks or better with one of them your show card.
 He also mentions "three high cards to a flush."

 All the aforementioned hands are valuable Stud holdings if played properly.
 This is a very tight system for starting hands.
 If you find yourself playing too many hands, it's a great default to revert to.

-A good way to increase your profits is by stealing the antes.
-In a regular game, you generally get enough pot odds to show a profit if your steal success is around 40%.
+A good way to increase your profits in 7 Card Stud is by stealing the antes.
+In a regular game you generally get enough pot odds to show a profit if your steal success is around 40%.